guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 twice to start sniffing.
 Four to six presses of Xgimi remote power button is usually sufficient to get a capture.
 Learned token is kept on ESP non-volatile flash.

-Supplying a wake token in secret.yaml is now optional.
+*   Supplying a wake token in secret.yaml is now optional.

 *   ESP Board preference is now OLED display bearing ESP32-C3 SuperMini dev board.
 OLED display nicely shows when board begins token sniffing and completes capture.
 Non-display ESP32 will still work, but gives feedback only via log.

-*   Added support for LG Cinebeam HU810P IR codes

-*   Added support for JVC VCR remote IR codes

-*   Changed file naming convention to board-GPIOpin-IRmapping

-*   WARNING - Using 5v for Vcc on IR sensors may endanger the ESP32 boards.
-    Changed pinout diagrams and instructions to use the 3 volt board connection.

-*   Refactored to support of other ESP32 boards via adjusting a few entries in "make" file.